pulumi/registry/themes/default/content/registry/packages/auth0/installation-configuration.md

 ## Configuring Credentials

-Once obtained, there are two ways to communicate your authorization tokens to Pulumi:
+Pulumi relies on the Auth0 SDK to authenticate requests from your computer to Auth0.
+Your credentials are never sent to pulumi.com.
+The Pulumi Auth0 Provider needs to be configured with Auth0 credentials before it can be used to create resources.
+Once the credetials are obtained, there are two ways to communicate your authorization tokens to Pulumi:

 1. Set the environment variables `AUTH0_DOMAIN`, `AUTH0_CLIENT_ID` and `AUTH0_CLIENT_SECRET`: